The Rearrange project

 Each FREE Rearrange Classroom Pack will contain:

-- A copy of the Rearrange your Brain book in both English and Welsh
+- A copy of the Rearrange your Brain book in both English

 - A set of learning resources for teaching staff to copy and use in the classroom